 Pudding doesn’t insinuate that Shirogane has a secret crush on Ichigo like the dub does.

-Shirogane says he has no clue who BK is and denies even seeing him.
-Elliot does know who BK is (well, not his identity, but the knight anyway) but denies being him.
+Shirogane says he has no clue who the Blue Knight is and denies even seeing him.
+Elliot does know who the Blue Knight is (well, not his identity, but the knight anyway) but denies being him.

-Ichigo wonders if Shirogane is really BK.
+Ichigo wonders if Shirogane is really the Blue Knight.
 Zoey wonders if Elliot really is in love with her.

 Ichigo schedules a date with Aoyama for the day after tomorrow.
 Zoey sets a date for tomorrow.